 When we moved to Wellington we didn’t even consider earthquakes.
 They are very serious and not something you’d want to experience.
 What we have taken away from the experience is to not be fooled by our naivety and realise everything is possible.

-The council has been doing a great job since on educating Wellingtonians on what to do in case this happens again.
+The council has been doing a great job since with educating Wellingtonians on what to do in case this happens again.
 If anyone is interested this website by the council has developed in leaps and bounds over the last year and we have found it very useful.

 That being said Auckland is a city built on volcanoes, with more than 50 in a 100 Km area…